Home & Food

 Have a stash of small toys handy with you in the front, ready to pass back when boredom calls.
 Toys your kids haven’t played with for a while will help hold their attention, and if you can throw in some new little surprises you'll get even more mileage.

-4. Plan regular stops
+4. Plan for lots of stops

 We’re stopping for our next break when you see a giant gumboot, carrot, sheep, kiwifruit, apricot, trout, soda bottle...